 States primarily have control over their own Children’s Health Insurance Programs and the way they operate.
 But because they’re funded at the state and national level, they’re required to abide by rules and guidelines created by the federal government.
 Each state receives a certain amount of federal funding each year once it agrees to match a percentage of those funds.

 Each state has its own version of CHIP.
-In two states, CHIP and Medicaid act as two separate programs.
+In three states, Connecticut, Washington and Arkansas, CHIP and Medicaid act as two separate programs.
 But most states have a program that offers a mixture of both kinds of health insurance coverage.

 In a handful of cases, CHIP is run in tandem with Medicaid as an extension of the state’s program.
 In these instances, children enrolled in CHIP receive the same benefits as Medicaid recipients.
 And any premiums and healthcare costs that they must pay out of pocket are either low or non existent.